nfreear/a11y-aware/README.md

 … To show and hide the dialog box, while correctly updating the state of the ARIA attributes, for example, `aria-expanded`.

-Missing or incorrect ARIA is reported via [assertion][] errors in the browser console.
+Missing or incorrect ARIA is reported via helpful [assertion][] errors in the browser console.

+Aligning functionality with [accessibility][intro] has to be a good thing 💡♿️

 Neat, huh?